kissmetrics/km-support/_posts/2015-06-27-api-update.md

 When initiating a report to run, the response headers will contain the location to obtain the status of the report job.

+You should check the status of the query until it is completed.
+Once completed, you can retrieve results for the query.

 ### Request

 {% highlight bash %}